Bream

 (Jefferson County)

-Features: Unique fishing opportunity for Suwannee Bass, panfish size
+Features: Special fishing opportunity for Suwannee Bass, panfish size

 The Wacissa River is a large, spring-fed stream located in south-central Jefferson County, Florida.
 Its headwaters are located about a mile south of the town of Wacissa, where the river emerges crystal clear from a group of large limestone springs.
-Not only renown for its scenic beauty and paddling opportunities, the Wacissa is also home to the Suwannee Bass, a unique species of Florida black bass.
-Monster Largemouth Bass also lurk in the waters of the Wacissa River and has yielded a Hall of Fame Largemouth Bass submitted to the FWC TrophyCatch Program weighing in at over15 lbs. that was successfully caught and released.
+Not only renowned for its scenic beauty and paddling opportunities, the Wacissa is also home to the Suwannee Bass, a unique species of Florida black bass.
+Monster Largemouth Bass also lurk in the waters of the Wacissa River and has yielded a Hall of Fame Largemouth Bass submitted to the FWC TrophyCatch Program weighing in at over 15 lbs. that was successfully caught and released.
+It is also known for its abundant panfish populations that are favorite among anglers.

 NORTH CENTRAL REGION